Jitter Box app icon

 Run the test.

-On the other Mac, type the receiver's name or IP and hit Run Test.
+On your Mac or iPhone, type the receiver's name or IP and hit Start.
 Ten seconds later you have your four numbers.

-Jitter Box settings panel with 'Listen for incoming tests' enabled on port 7878
+Jitter Box for Mac settings with 'Listen for incoming tests' enabled on port 7878

 Privacy